 In Find Mii 2 using Potions of Power, Dispelling Draft, and Team Attacks can pretty much destroy enemy gas effects and be enough to destroy tough adversaries without too much trouble.
 If you have an Orange Mii (or better yet two Orange Miis team up) and use magic to give their teammates extra attacks, combined with using other Miis to use Vial Of Valor to bring back people who have already attacked, even the Final Boss can be defeated easily.

 Light Blue Miis in Mii Force: Even when low levelled their attacks are extremely effective against swarms of enemies and defending against attacks.

 Love to Hate: In Mii Force, Gold Bone may be a jerk, but at least he's entertaining.

 Memetic Mutation: Creating deformed Miis of Nintendo characters with slightly-off names.
 The most famous examples include Lonk◊ and Petch◊.

 Rescued from the Scrappy Heap: Brown Shirts weren't that useful in Find Mii, as they could only summon another hero, and it was always a random color.
 But in Mii Force, they have a drill weapon, handy for defense.

-The Scrappy: Dark Green Miis, whose abilities are practically useless in both Find Mii and Mii Force.
-In Find Mii they double your next warrior's level.
-It sounds nice but unless you have a bunch of level 1's and the Dark Green is in front then its worthless.
-In Mii Force Dark Green gives a bouncing ball which does bad damage unless bounced off an object, bad attack radius, and offers no defense like Brown or White shirts do.
+Dark Green Miis, whose abilities are practically useless in both Find Mii and Mii Force.
+In Find Mii, they double your next warrior's level.
+It sounds nice but unless you have a bunch of level 1's and the Dark Green is in front then it's worthless.
+In Mii Force, Dark Green gives a bouncing ball which does bad damage unless bounced off an object, has bad attack radius, and offers no defense like Brown or White shirts do.